10 tips to improve your Agile daily stand-ups

 Here are ten things you can do differently to improve your daily stand-up:

 - Come prepared.
-Make sure you’ve updated the card wall before the daily stand-up, not during.
+Make sure you’ve updated the board before the daily stand-up, not during.

 - Focus on unblocking blocked work.
 Summon the necessary people required to unblock a card to the daily stand-up so they can see the impact they’re having on the team.